berhanneway/capstone_berhanneway/README.md

 Charts, tables and maps prepared.
 # Limitation
-Group A category offense considered in this project.
+Only group A category offenses were considered in this project.

 Group A offenses are used to report all incidents committed within a law enforcement agency’s jurisdiction to the NIBRS